GMLC-TDC/HELICS/docs/references/apps/Clone.md

 Options:
-  --allow_iteration           allow iteration on values -o,--output TEXT=clone.json the output file for recording the data
+  --allow_iteration           allow iteration on values -o,--output TEXT=clone.json the output file for recording the data --capture TEXT                name of the federate to clone

 Options:
   -h,-?,--help                Print this help message and exit